opentensor/miners/openminers/text_to_text/gpt4all/README.md

                         Batch size for prompt processing.
   --gpt4all.streaming   Whether to stream the results or not.
   --netuid NETUID       Subnet netuid
-  --neuron.name NEURON.NAME
+  --miner.name NEURON.NAME
                         Trials for this miner go in miner.root / (wallet_cold - wallet_hot) / miner.name
-  --neuron.blocks_per_epoch NEURON.BLOCKS_PER_EPOCH
+  --miner.blocks_per_epoch NEURON.BLOCKS_PER_EPOCH
-                        Blocks until the miner sets weights on chain --neuron.no_set_weights
+                        Blocks until the miner sets weights on chain --miner.no_set_weights
                         If True, the model does not set weights.
-  --neuron.max_batch_size NEURON.MAX_BATCH_SIZE
+  --miner.max_batch_size NEURON.MAX_BATCH_SIZE
                         The maximum batch size for forward requests.
-  --neuron.max_sequence_len NEURON.MAX_SEQUENCE_LEN
+  --miner.max_sequence_len NEURON.MAX_SEQUENCE_LEN
                         The maximum sequence length for forward requests.
-  --neuron.blacklist.hotkeys [NEURON.BLACKLIST.HOTKEYS ...]
+  --miner.blacklist.hotkeys [NEURON.BLACKLIST.HOTKEYS ...]
-                        To blacklist certain hotkeys --neuron.blacklist.allow_non_registered
+                        To blacklist certain hotkeys --miner.blacklist.allow_non_registered
                         If True, the miner will allow non-registered hotkeys to mine.
-  --neuron.blacklist.default_stake NEURON.BLACKLIST.DEFAULT_STAKE
+  --miner.blacklist.default_stake NEURON.BLACKLIST.DEFAULT_STAKE
                         Set default stake for miners.
-  --neuron.default_priority NEURON.DEFAULT_PRIORITY
+  --miner.default_priority NEURON.DEFAULT_PRIORITY
                         Set default priority for miners.
   --wallet.name WALLET.NAME
                         The name of the wallet to unlock for running bittensor (name mock is reserved for mocking this wallet)